Bissett, Manitoba: History

-Since around 1800, most of the land east of Lake Winnipeg belonged to the Anishinabe (Saulteaux); before the arrival of the Anishinabe, the land was of the Cree.
+Since around 1800, most of the land east of Lake Winnipeg belonged to the Anishinabe (Saulteaux); before the arrival of the Anishinabe, the land was of the Ojibway.

 Gold rush

 Joseph Tyrrell, in a Geographical Survey of Canada report, first identified the potential for gold in Bissett in 1900.

-In early 1911, a Cree fur trapper named Duncan Two-hearts set out from his trapline at Turtle Lake.
+In early 1911, a Ojibway fur trapper named Duncan Two-hearts set out from his trapline at Turtle Lake.
 In addition to fur, Twohearts had a small bag full of rocks he had collected at Rice Lake, which he was going to show to a trader at Manigotagan, Manitoba, named Arthur Quesnel.
 The rocks had streaks of yellow running through them, which Quesnel and his friend Captain E. A. Pelletier recognized as being gold.
 At Rice Lake in March 1911, Two-hearts took Pelletier to a boulder of rusty quartz containing pure gold.
 Pelletier soon after staked a claim on 6 March, calling it Gabrielle, followed by other claims called San Antonio, Ross Fraction, and Island Fraction.

 The discovery of gold precipitated an era of prospecting in the Wanipigow River watershed and in the current-day area of Nopiming.
 These regions became the hub of gold mining in Manitoba.
 The area saw an influx of prospectors from Kenora and Winnipeg, who came in canoes, following the old travel routes of the Indigenous peoples—the Bird (Oiseau), the Manigotagan, and other rivers.

 The only person who seems to have found success from the rush, however, was Pelletier.